Tukwila International Boulevard station: Art

-The station is represented on maps and signage by a pictogram of a canoe, inspired by the city's history as a transportation hub at the intersection of three rivers.
+The station was formerly represented on maps and signage by a pictogram of a canoe, inspired by the city's history as a transportation hub at the intersection of three rivers.
 It was created by Christian French as part of the Stellar Connections series.
-Its points represent nearby destinations, including Tukwila City Hall, Fort Dent Park, Foster High School and several community parks.
+Its points represented nearby destinations, including Tukwila City Hall, Fort Dent Park, Foster High School, and several community parks.
+The pictogram series was retired and replaced by station numbers in August 2024.

 The station houses four art installations: three works by sculptor Tad Savinar, and one by Clark Wiegman.
 They were funded by the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.
 Savinar's A Drop of Sustenance, suspended above the escalators to the northbound platform, features a large raindrop that represents the "living water" used for sustenance by the region's plants and animals; The Seattle Times called it a witty, "regionally apt pop-art image".
 Savinar also created A Molecule of the Region on the southbound entry, featuring memories and sayings about Tukwila from residents arranged in a ball-and-stick molecular model, and Voices of Tukwila, with more quotes from residents etched into tiles on the platform.

 At ground level is Soundings by Wiegman, an abstract representation of two halves of a hazelnut.
 One of the halves includes a handle etched with the path of the Duwamish River through Tukwila, carved in an illuminated, blue ribbon.
 The piece, which also features ambient noise, was inspired by the Chinook Jargon name for Tukwila, k'ap'uxac (translated to "place of hazelnuts").